Hiking is a great way to experience Capitol Reef. Keep these things in mind when planning your hike:

 Hiking in canyon country is not something to be taken lightly.
 The elevation and high desert climate make this area prone to temperature extremes.
-Summer months are HOT with temperatures near 100°F (37.8°C) and the sun is intense.
+Summer months are hot with temperatures near 100°F (37.8°C) and the sun is intense.
 Summer evenings cool to 50 or 60°F (10-15.6°C).
 At this time of year, rapid dehydration is common and could be fatal to the unprepared hiker.
 Spring and fall are mild seasons and are the best times for hiking and backpacking.
 Winter (November-February) is cold with highs from 30 to 45°F (-1.1-7.2°C) and nighttime temperatures below freezing.
 Elevations in the park range from approximately 3,800 to 8,200 feet (1,158-2,499 m).

-Wear appropriate clothing, footwear, sunscreen and a hat.
+Wear appropriate clothing, footwear, sunscreen, and a hat.

 Pets are not permitted on trails or anywhere in the backcountry.
-Pets may not be left unattended at trailheads or in other locations.